ccontrols/component-controls/integrations/storybook/README.md

 # Advanced configuration options

-The storybook addon controls comes with pre-configured options that you can use for quick start, but you can also customise the options.
+The storybook addon controls comes with pre-configured options that you can use for a quick start, but you can also customise the options.

 ## Custom loader options

+You can customize the preset webpack configuration settings, using a pre-existing config and only adding you custom choices.

 `.storybook/main.js`: